Donald Sutherland: Chameleonic actor who combined charm with menace

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-Throughout the 1970s, Sutherland starred in a string of films that each broke the mold in different ways.
-He starred alongside Julie Christie in Nicolas Roeg’s chilling horror thriller Don’t Look Now in 1973, a film that became as known for an explicit, emotionally tangled sex scene between Sutherland and Christie as it was for its sinister narrative.
+Throughout the 1970s, Sutherland starred in a string of films, each of which broke the mould in a different way.
+He starred alongside Julie Christie in Nicolas Roeg’s chilling horror thriller Don’t Look Now in 1973, a film that became as well known for an explicit, emotionally tangled sex scene between Sutherland and Christie as it was for its sinister narrative.

 Join our commenting forum